danielcoblentz/Predicting-with-Regression-Algorithms/README.md

 ## Quick Start Guide

 This guide provides instructions to quickly set up and run regression models in either Google Colab or your local environment.
-Each script is fully compatible with Google Colab notebooks, ensuring straightforward execution.
+Each script is fully compatible with Google Colab notebooks.

 ### Using Google Colab